 If these symptoms persist for more than four weeks and impact on your ability to carry on your daily routine, you may have Post-Traumatic Stress (PTSD).
 This is by far the most common emotional reaction and there are some suggestions that it affects as many as 40-50% of women after an ectopic pregnancy.
 NHS Choices recommends you should visit your GP if you are still having problems about four weeks after the traumatic experience, or if the symptoms are particularly troublesome.

 I’ve lost all my energy and can’t be bothered to do anything, is this normal?

-It is very common for people lose interest in day-to-day activities and avoid social situations after an ectopic pregnancy.
+It is common for people lose interest in day-to-day activities and avoid social situations after an ectopic pregnancy.
 You may have a feeling that you don’t care about anything, feel detached from other people and then frustrated that they don’t seem to understand how you feel.
 If this continues for more than a few weeks, you may be depressed.
-If this is the case, it would be worth talking to your GP who may be able to help arrange some counselling or medication that could help.
+It would be worth talking to your GP who may be able to help arrange some counselling or medication that could help.

 Am I depressed?

 Depression is more than simply feeling unhappy or fed up for a few days.
 We all go through spells of feeling down, but when you’re depressed you feel persistently sad, detached and/or irritable for weeks or months, rather than just a few days.
 If you suspect that you might be depressed, we recommend that you complete the short depression screening questionnaire.

 The questionnaire will automatically calculate your score for you.
 If your score is 10 or above, we recommend that you speak to your GP about the possibility that you are depressed.
 Depression is not a weakness or something that can just be snapped out of, it is a natural reaction to losing a baby and possibly nearly losing your life.
 If you are feeling depressed, it is nothing to feel embarrassed about.
 We can’t emphasise enough that it is very, very normal given everything you have been through.